-The Youth Excelling and Attaining Housing (YEAH!)
-Program (formerly known as TTIP) is an 18-month housing subsidy program intended to support youth who are homeless or at risk of homelessness, have other identified risk factors, are in financial need, and feel ready, with support, to live independently.
-The aim of the program is to support youth with working towards overall wellness, stability, and integration with their community so that they are capable and feel confident in maintaining market housing on their own once they complete the YEAH!
-Program.
+The Youth Excelling and Attaining Housing (YEAH) Program (formerly known as TTIP) is an 18-month housing subsidy program intended to support youth who are homeless or at risk of homelessness, are in financial need, and feel ready, with support, to live independently.
+The aim of the program is to support youth with working towards overall wellness, stability, and integration with their community so that they are capable and feel confident in maintaining market housing on their own once they complete the YEAH Program.

 Who can participate?